Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

-The Phoenix Suns, Kevin Durant included, will be in action at 10:00 PM on Monday versus the Denver Nuggets in the 2023 NBA Playoffs.
+Kevin Durant be on the court for the Phoenix Suns at 10:00 PM on Friday against the Denver Nuggets in the 2023 NBA Playoffs.

-Below we will break down Durant's stats and trends, helping you make good selections on prop bets.
+If you'd like to place a wager on Durant's props, we dive into his available ones, providing some stats and trends, below.

 Kevin Durant Prop Bets vs. the Nuggets